Children and Families

 Resource for homeless and street youth ages 14-24 offering a youth drop-in center, housing assistance, mental health and wellness programs, education and employment assistance, and sex trafficking/commercial sexual exploitation care housing and programming.

-- Mental Health & Wellness-Provides daily support and on-going services to improve physical, mental and spiritual wellness.
-Intensive case management is used to help youth improve health while obtaining life skills, stable housing, jobs, education, parenting education, and connections to community resources.
+• Mental Health & Wellness-Provides daily support and on-going services to improve physical, mental and spiritual wellness.
+Intensive case management is used to help youth improve health while obtaining life skills, stable housing, employment, education, parenting education, and connections to community resources.
 Licensed alcohol and drug counselor provides chemical dependency support and can conduct Rule 25 and diagnostic assessments.
 Requires no payment or insurance for services.

-- Education-Offers online GED preparation program, assists with high school enrollment/transfer paperwork and provides tutoring.
+• Education-Offers online GED preparation, assists with high school enrollment/transfer paperwork and provides tutoring.
 Assists with entire college process (applications, meetings, tours, supplies, tutoring).

 Housing